Topics on this page

 This means that unless these conditions exist, the patient is the only person who can give consent (or refuse consent) for medical care if the patient is able to make the decision.
 If the patient is not able to make the decision, Maryland law provides for decisions to be made according to the patient's written or oral living will, by an agent the patient selected, or by a "surrogate" (usually a family member).
 If there is no other way to make the decisions, a court can appoint a guardian to make the decisions.

 The treatment that can be given as emergency treatment is limited to what is necessary to remove the immediate emergency.

 Surrogate Decision Maker

-If there is no advance directive or any sort of an appointed agent, a "surrogate decision maker" as defined in the law can make decisions according to the duty the law gives the surrogate.
+If there is no advance directive in which an agent has been appointed, a "surrogate decision maker," as defined in the law, can make decisions according to the duty the law gives the surrogate.